prometheus-eval/prometheus-eval/docs/docs/installation.md

 That's it!
 You have now successfully installed PrometheusEval.
 You're ready to start using the package to evaluate and grade AI-generated responses.

-If you encounter any issues during the installation process or have any questions, please refer to the Troubleshooting section of the documentation or reach out to our support team for assistance.

-Note: It is recommended to use a virtual environment to isolate the package dependencies and avoid conflicts with other packages in your Python environment.
+***Note***: It is recommended to use a virtual environment to isolate the package dependencies and avoid conflicts with other packages in your Python environment.
 You can create a virtual environment using tools like `virtualenv`, `poetry` or `conda` before installing PrometheusEval.